 Life stages

 As we go through life, we move through different stages of development, each with its own biological, psychological, and social characteristics.
 At each life stage, our motor skills, social relationships, and cognitive abilities change, along with our nutritional needs and key psychological concerns.
-The right nutrients offers an overview of the nutrients recommended at each life stage and the right foods helps describe where to find them.
+Top ten nutrients offers an overview of the nutrients recommended at each life stage and the right foods helps describe where to find them.

 Pregnancy